top of page

 Bolstering your appetite

-Loss of appetite is common during cancer treatment, but there are gentle ways to support your nutritional needs:
+Loss of appetite is common during cancer treatment.
+There are lots of ways to help support your nutritional needs:

 • Embrace the 'little and often' approach to eating.
 Use a side plate instead of a dinner plate to avoid feeling overwhelmed.
 If you're able to have seconds, celebrate it as a win.